-Robert Scheer is the editor-in-chief of ScheerPost.com
+Robert Scheer is the founder and publisher of ScheerPost.

 ScheerPost Publisher Robert Scheer, author of ten books (see below), has built a reputation for strong social and political writing over his nearly 60 years as a journalist.
 His columns appear in newspapers across the country, and his in-depth interviews have made headlines.
 He conducted the famous Playboy magazine interview in which Jimmy Carter confessed to the lust in his heart and went on to do many interviews for the Los Angeles Times with Richard Nixon, Ronald Reagan, Bill Clinton and many other prominent political and cultural figures.

 Between 1964 and 1969 he was Vietnam correspondent, managing editor and editor in chief of Ramparts magazine.
 From 1976 to 1993 Scheer served as a national correspondent for the Los Angeles Times, writing on diverse topics such as the Soviet Union, arms control, national politics and the military.
 In 1993 he launched a nationally syndicated column based at the Los Angeles Times, where he was named a contributing editor.

 A former co-host for several years of KCRW’s political radio program Left, Right and Center, he now hosts Scheer Intelligence, a half-hour KCRW podcast with people who, through a lifetime of engagement with political issues, offer unique and often surprising perspectives on the day’s most important issues.

 Scheer’s ten books, including two this decade: The Great American Stickup: How Reagan Republicans and Clinton Democrats Enriched Wall Street while Mugging Main Street, and They Know Everything about You: How Data-Collecting Corporations and Snooping Government Agencies Are Destroying Democracy.